Hridayansh018/leadflow/README.md

 Before running LeadFlow, ensure you have:

 - Node.js 18+ installed
-- MongoDB database (for production)
+- Supabase account and project
 - VAPI account and API credentials
 - Gmail account with app password for email sending